What Are the Best CRMs for Consultants? (And Which One to Avoid)

 There is no one right answer to this question.
 It can vary based on personal preferences and your consulting business requirements.

-Sometimes it can feel like recommending software is as personal as recommending something very personal, like underwear.
+Recommending software is as personal as recommending something very personal, like underwear.

 The best CRM for a small consulting business is the CRM that meets two fundamental criteria: (1) you can set up quickly without the need for a lot of configuration beyond a few labels and (2) one that you will consistently use so you get in the habit of pursuing and maintaining your consulting pipeline.